 The Gold Tier

-You can enjoy the benefits of this tier automatically by becoming a Citi® Hilton HHonors™ Reserve Card card member.
-Alternatively you would have to earn either 20 stays every calendar year, 40 nights every calendar year, or 75,000 HHonors Base Points every calendar year to maintain this status.
+You can enjoy the benefits of this tier by earning either 20 stays every calendar year, 40 nights every calendar year, or 75,000 Honors Base Points every calendar year to maintain this status.

 Waldorf Astoria™ Hotels & Resorts